mozilla/protocol/docs/03-contributing/01-overview.md

 }
 ```

-If you don't change the namespace of the file being imported your scss would look like this:
+If you don't change the namespace of the file being imported your `.scss` file would look like this:

 ```scss
 @use '../includes/lib';